-In this work, we propose a new method to generate the prior by constructing a constrained Brownian-bridge-type process between low- and high-density constraints, addressing the current shortcomings of non-parametric interpolation.
+In this work, we propose a new method to generate the prior by constructing a constrained GP-bridge-type process between low- and high-density constraints, addressing the current shortcomings of non-parametric interpolation.

-An ordinary Brownian-bridge process with a Gaussian covariance structure—corresponding to a radial basis function (RBF) kernel—can be constructed in two steps.
-In the first step, the speed of sound is interpolated using uncorrelated white noise.
+An ordinary GP bridge \citep{10.1007/978-3-540-70847-6_15} with a Gaussian covariance structure—corresponding to a radial basis function (RBF) kernel—can be constructed in two steps.
+In the first step, the speed of sound between the two end points is drawn from uncorrelated white noise.
 In the second step, the RBF covariance structure is imposed through deterministic smoothing governed by an appropriate diffusion equation, producing continuous interpolation functions whose correlation lengths are determined by the diffusion parameters.
 Since the diffusion induces only pairwise correlations, this linear smoothing procedure results in a GP with an RBF kernel.

 However, such an approach does not naturally satisfy the thermodynamic consistency conditions of the \eos.
 To incorporate these constraints, we propose an alternative procedure.
 Instead of starting from white noise, we generate a space of maximally noisy \eoss\ through a self-similar (fractal) refinement of the \eos, producing structure across all density scales within the allowed functional space formulated in~\cite{Komoltsev:2021jzg}.
 This construction yields \eoss\ with minimal short-range correlations, but with the non-Gaussian long-range correlations required to satisfy global physical constraints.
-The desired short-range RBF covariance structure can then be introduced by applying a diffusion equation, leading to a non-Gaussian Brownian-bridge–type construction that preserves the essential thermodynamic properties of the \eos\ while allowing the correlation length to be tuned as needed.
+The desired short-range RBF covariance structure can then be introduced by applying a diffusion equation, leading to a modified GP-bridge–type construction that preserves the essential thermodynamic properties of the \eos\ while allowing the correlation length to be tuned as needed.